 For the final project, students in STOR 320 will be divided into research groups of size 5 or 6.
 To ensure fairness, students will be assigned randomly.
 Also, I will try to ensure that all students in your group are in your lab section.

-If you are in Section 1 and want to find your research group, see the table below:
+If you want to find your research group, see the table below:

 Four Roles